dj-connor/scintilla-writer/README.md

 7. 3D printed enclosure
 8. Clamshell design to protect the screen when not in use

+## Keyboard
+The keyboard for the Scintilla Writer is based off of the Kobo keyboard from [larrbo](https://github.com/larrbo/odd-rocket/) (hat tip to [Penkesu](https://github.com/penk/penkesu) for sharing the link).
+This is my first ever keyboard build, so this part ended up being far more time consuming than anticipated.
+Navigating the waters of [QMK](https://qmk.fm/) is tough for a newcomer (or maybe just for me).

 ## e-Paper
 My code here started as a fork of the sample code from [Waveshare Electronics](https://www.waveshare.com) for their e-Paper displays (the displays themselves are from [Good Display](https://www.good-display.com)). </br>